 The County's CDBG Program has gone through significant changes over the past Consolidated Plan and now to the current Plan of 2020-2025.
-After failing to meet expenditure requirements for 2 years in a row, the County got extremely proactive with its CDBG program and implemented significant changes to the administration and objectives of the CDBG Program.
+After failing to meet expenditure requirements for 2 years in a row, the County implemented significant changes to the administration and objectives of the CDBG Program in order to meet those requirements.
 A few of the highlights included: